-The funding support from the Provost's office has provided some resources for the DEI office.
+The funding support from the Provost's office has provided some resources for DEI office.
 Our dean has provided significant funding from the SSW budget for many of our activities, including DEI related activities in other social work offices.
 The faculty director receives a significant course reduction and summer support in order to carry out work outside of the academic year.
-Financial support has also provided us with funds to hire an excellent Assistant Director with significant expertise and experience in program development and implementation, staff supervision, group facilitation, and student engagement.
-This past year we were awarded funding from Rackham Graduate School to hire a GSSA for the DEI office.
+Financial support has also provided us with funds to hire an excellent Program Manager with significant expertise and experience in program development and implementation, staff supervision, group facilitation, and student engagement.

 The mission of our school of social work, which reflects the field's values and ethics, has also contributed to our progress.
 It clearly states the importance of equity, progressive change, and empowerment.
-Our accreditation requirements require education regarding human diversity, social justice, and strategies to advance human rights and equity.
+Our accreditation requirements requires education regarding human diversity, social justice, and strategies to advance human rights and equity.
 This provides a context in which diversity, equity and inclusion are recognized as central to our teaching, scholarship, and service.
 Our plan provided a platform for faculty, students, and staff to identify how these professional commitments can be integrated into the work we are doing and learning to do.